Rexeh/joystick-diagrams/readme.md

 - Importing/inheriance of base templates into button profile exports (In progress)
 - POV hats (In POV mode) - If your POV is configured for button outputs, then it will work

-### Support for other programs/games (On the roadmap)
+### Support for other programs/games (yet)
-- DCS World
-- IL2
-- Etc
-- Please suggest games you'd think this would be useful for
+I'm currently working on DCS World - if you have a game you think will benefit from this, let me know and I might add it.

 ## Installation
 None required, use the supplied binary in latest release.